ShoebAhad/Flash-Chat/README.md

 First you need to create a server.then use npx create-react-app ./client for creating client.

-The download all the dependencies from below:
+The download all the dependencies needed for react and WebRTC.

 FInally run server and client at a time.
 To run server side code,in terminal write nodemon server.js